caltechlibrary/cait/ARCHITECTURE.md

 _aspacesearch_ can be started manually but more typically would be brought up by your init process (e.g. /etc/init.d/aspacesearch start).
 An example init file is provided

+### xlsximporter

+_xlsximporter_ is a utility that reads and Excel file in xlsx format and turns each row of a spreadsheet into a JSON object.
+By default the properities correspond to the column names but you can also provide a JavaScript file and callback that let's you custom the objects produced.
+This latter capability is useful when migrating content into ArchivesSpace (e.g. previously existing EADs).